u9n/dlms-cosem/README.md

 # About

-`dlms-cosem` is built to be a tool for working with DLMS/COSEM enabled energy meters. it provides the lowest level function, as protocol state management, APDU encoding/decoding, APDU encryption/decryption.
+`dlms-cosem` is designed to be a tool with a simple APU for working with DLMS/COSEM enabled energy meters.
+It provides the lowest level function, as protocol state management, APDU encoding/decoding, APDU encryption/decryption.

 The library aims to provide a [sans-io](https://sans-io.readthedocs.io/) implementation of the DLMS/COSEM protocol so that the protocol code can be reused with several